Raiden1411/zabi/README.md

 - Support for OPStack and ENS.
 - Custom meta programming functions to translate ABI's into zig types.
 - Support for interacting with test chains such as Anvil or Hardhat.
-- Custom RPC server used to fuzz data.
-Support http, ws and ipc.
 - Custom cli args parser that translates commands to zig types and can be used to pass data to methods.
 - Custom data generator usefull for fuzzing.